InsightSoftwareConsortium/ITKColorNormalization/README.rst

 finds a good solution for a non-negative matrix factorization by first transforming it to the problem of finding a convex hull for a set of points in a cloud.

-The lead devolper of InsightSoftwareConsortium/ITKColorNormalization is `Lee Newberg <https://github.com/Leengit)>`_.
+The lead developer of InsightSoftwareConsortium/ITKColorNormalization is `Lee Newberg <https://github.com/Leengit)>`_.

 Installation for python
 -----------------------